 Find out more

-The WorldBeing Model
+The WorldBeing Model.

-WorldBeing offers a trans-disciplinary, integrative approach to developing and supporting mental health and inner wellbeing in vulnerable and marginalized youth and young women.
+WorldBeing offers a trans-disciplinary, integrative approach to developing and supporting mental health and wellbeing in vulnerable and marginalized youth and young women.

 Our programs draw upon practices from fields including Resilience, Positive Psychology, Restorative Practices, Social Emotional Learning (SEL), and Attitudinal Healing.